2019 Presidential Election: Assessing The Possibility Of Electoral Fraud

 Nigerians are criticizing President Buhari’s appointments as nepotistic, especially his choice of the heads of security agencies and the electoral commission.
-The prevailing argument that this is a clever class of managing the electoral process in his favor steers us into an appraisal of such appointments by the previous governments.
+The prevailing argument that this is a clever style of managing the electoral process in his favor steers us into an appraisal of such appointments by the previous governments.
 Ensuring the successful conduct of elections in Nigeria involves the collaborative effort of several agencies - including the Civil Defense, Army and State Security Service - but Police and INEC are the most crucial.
 INEC conduct elections and police leads the provision of security.
 The appraisal thus focuses on these two outfits.

 Individuals referenced are classified based on their states of origin and geopolitical zones as currently defined in Nigeria.
 The zones are abbreviated thus: South-West (SW), South-East (SE), South-South (SS) North-West (NW), North-Central (NC), and the North-East (NE).